OSInside/kiwi/doc/source/commands/system_build.rst

     depends on the selected package manager.
 Please refer to the package manager documentation for details about the supported priority ranges and their meaning.

+  - **imageinclude**

+    Set to either **true** or **false** to specify if this repository should be part of the system image repository setup or not

+--signing-key=<key-file>

+  set the key file to be trusted and imported into the package manager database before performing any opertaion.
+This is useful if an image build should take and validate repository and package signatures during build time.
+This option can be specified multiple times

 --target-dir=<directory>